hno2/blog/content/life/theatre.md

 Since theater helps me a lot to develop my personal and interpersonal skills, I want to pass on my experiences as much as possible.
 I am passionate about giving people a safe space to learn about themselves and others.
 The UniTheater Karlsruhe conducts weekly workshops with a different topic every week.
 I had the opportunity to give multiple workshops for this format including topics like improvisation, directing, singing & speaking and mindfulness.
 I still get surprised about the tremendous impact some tips or an exercise can have on someone.

 To learn more about how to lead theatre groups I regularly go to workshops by theatre professionals.
-I love to share my experiences with other students.
+[I love to share my experiences with other students.](https://simonklug.de/playing)
 I still regulary train and support other in both directing and acting.
-My current focus is on phyisical theatre and the use of the body as a tool for expression.
+My current focus is on physical theatre and the use of the body as a tool for expression.

 ![Workshop at the UniTheater Karlsruhe](../images/theatre/ot.jpg) *Workshop at the UniTheater Karlsruhe*